RudolfHladik/Template/README.md

 ## What is KMM Template
 KMM Template is sample Kotlin Multiplatform app with basic features set up and aligned to MVVM architecture.
 With the initKmm.kts script you can setup your own App with all the features from this Template.
+It will rename packages and application id accordingly.

   Basic features includes:
    - database with **SQL Delight**